-Financial instruments consist of cash equivalents, accounts receivable, accounts payable and derivative liabilities.
+Financial instruments consist of cash equivalents, accounts receivable, and accounts payable.
 The Company applies ASC 820 for financial assets and liabilities that are required to be measured at fair value and non-financial assets and liabilities that are not required to be measured at fair value on a recurring basis.
 These financial instruments are stated at their respective historical carrying amounts, which approximate fair value due to their short-term nature as they reflect current market interest rates.